Practical Panoramic Imaging

 Indications for Panoramic Imaging

-Selection criteria guidelines are recommendations developed to assist the dentist in the appropriate prescription of dental radiographic examinations.
-In 2012, the American Dental Association (ADA) and the Food and Drug Administration (FDA) revised these recommendations, updating the previous version published in 2004.1 In the updated version, the use of panoramic examinations in combination with posterior bitewings is provided as an option for imaging new patients in the child (transitional dentition), adolescent and adult categories.
-The application of the guidelines should be based on a clinical examination with consideration given to the patient’s signs, symptoms and oral/medical histories, as well as vulnerability to environmental factors that may affect oral health.1 The resultant diagnostic information should help the dentist determine the type of imaging needed, if any, and its frequency.
-Dentists should prescribe radiographs only when they expect that the additional diagnostic information will affect patient care.1 In addition, panoramic imaging may be appropriate in the assessment of growth and development, craniofacial trauma, third molars, implants, osseous disease or large, extensive bony lesions and the initial evaluation of edentulous ridges and temporomandibular joint disorders.
+Selection criteria guidelines indicate that the use of panoramic examinations in combination with posterior bitewings is an option for imaging new patients in the child (transitional dentition), adolescent, and adult categories.4 The application of the guidelines should be based on a clinical examination with consideration given to the patient’s signs, symptoms and oral/medical histories, as well as vulnerability to environmental factors that may affect oral health.4 The resultant diagnostic information should help the dentist determine the type of imaging needed, if any, and its frequency.
+Dentists should prescribe radiographic images only when they expect that the additional diagnostic information will have an impact on patient care.4 In addition, panoramic imaging may be appropriate in the assessment of growth and development, craniofacial trauma, third molars, implants, osseous disease or large, extensive bony lesions, and the initial evaluation of edentulous ridges and temporomandibular joint disorders.
 Panoramic imaging is also a useful alternative technique for imaging patients with severe gag reflexes, large extensive tori or when the intraoral receptor cannot be tolerated inside the mouth.

 Table 1.
-Selection Criteria Guidelines.1
+Selection Criteria Guidelines.4

-Type of Patient Encounter | Child with Primary Dentition | Child with Mixed Dentition | Adolescent with Permanent Dentition | Adult Dentate Partially Dentate | Adult Edentulous |
+| Type of Patient Encounter | Child with Primary Dentition | Child with Mixed Dentition | Adolescent with Permanent Dentition | Adult Dentate Partially Dentate | Adult Edentulous |

-New Patient | Individualized exam - selected periapicals or occlusals if indicated Bitewings if contacts are closed | Individualized exam – bitewings & panoramic or bitewings & selected periapicals | Individualized exam – bitewings & panoramic or bitewings & selected periapicals FM survey if indicated | Individualized exam – bitewings & panoramic or bitewings & selected periapicals FM survey if indicated | Individualized exam based on clinical signs & symptoms |
+| New Patient | Individualized exam - selected periapicals or occlusals if indicated Bitewings if contacts are closed | Individualized exam – bitewings & panoramic or bitewings & selected periapicals | Individualized exam – bitewings & panoramic or bitewings & selected periapicals FM survey if indicated | Individualized exam – bitewings & panoramic or bitewings & selected periapicals FM survey if indicated | Individualized exam based on clinical signs & symptoms |

-Recall with Clinical Caries or Increased Caries Risk | Bitewings at 6-12-month intervals if contacts are closed | Bitewings at 6-12-month intervals if contacts are closed | Bitewings at 6-12-month intervals if contacts are closed | Bitewings at 6-18-month intervals | Not Applicable |
+| Recall with Clinical Caries or Increased Caries Risk | Bitewings at 6-12-month intervals if contacts are closed | Bitewings at 6-12-month intervals if contacts are closed | Bitewings at 6-12-month intervals if contacts are closed | Bitewings at 6-18-month intervals | Not Applicable |

-Recall with No Clinical Caries or Low Caries Risk | Bitewings at 12-24-month intervals if contacts are closed | Bitewings at 12-24-month intervals if contacts are closed | Bitewings at 18-36-month intervals | Bitewings at 24-36-month intervals | Not Applicable |
+| Recall with No Clinical Caries or Low Caries Risk | Bitewings at 12-24-month intervals if contacts are closed | Bitewings at 12-24-month intervals if contacts are closed | Bitewings at 18-36-month intervals | Bitewings at 24-36-month intervals | Not Applicable |

-Recall with Periodontal Disease | Clinical judgment for need & type of images May include selected periapicals and/or bitewings as indicated | Clinical judgment for need & type of images May include selected periapicals and/or bitewings as indicated | Clinical judgment for need & type of images May include selected periapicals and/or bitewings as indicated | Clinical judgment for need & type of images May include selected periapicals and/or bitewings as indicated | Not Applicable |
+| Recall with Periodontal Disease | Clinical judgment for need & type of images May include selected periapicals and/or bitewings as indicated | Clinical judgment for need & type of images May include selected periapicals and/or bitewings as indicated | Clinical judgment for need & type of images May include selected periapicals and/or bitewings as indicated | Clinical judgment for need & type of images May include selected periapicals and/or bitewings as indicated | Not Applicable |

-New or Recall Monitor Growth & Development/Assess Dental/Skeletal Relationships | Clinical judgment for need & type of images for assessment | Clinical judgment for need & type of images for assessment | Clinical judgment for need & type of images for assessment Panoramic or periapicals for 3rd molars | Usually not indicated | Usually not indicated |
+| New or Recall Monitor Growth & Development/Assess Dental/Skeletal Relationships | Clinical judgment for need & type of images for assessment | Clinical judgment for need & type of images for assessment | Clinical judgment for need & type of images for assessment Panoramic or periapicals for 3rd molars | Usually not indicated | Usually not indicated |

-Patients with Other Circumstances | Clinical judgment for need & type of images for assessment or monitoring | Clinical judgment for need & type of images for assessment or monitoring | Clinical judgment for need & type of images for assessment or monitoring | Clinical judgment for need & type of images for assessment or monitoring | Clinical judgment for need & type of images for assessment or monitoring |
+| Patients with Other Circumstances | Clinical judgment for need & type of images for assessment or monitoring | Clinical judgment for need & type of images for assessment or monitoring | Clinical judgment for need & type of images for assessment or monitoring | Clinical judgment for need & type of images for assessment or monitoring | Clinical judgment for need & type of images for assessment or monitoring |

 American Dental Association and Food and Drug Administration.
 Dental radiographic examinations: Recommendations for patient selection and limiting exposure.
 American Dental Association Council on Scientific Affairs and U.S. Department of Health and Human Services, Food and Drug Administration.
 Revised 2012.

 Panoramic radiographic images alone or in combination with bitewings radiographs are commonly used for routine screening of all new adult patients.
-In 2002, Rushton et al. questioned this approach.3,4 They found that approximately one-fifth of patients received no benefit from indiscriminate use of panoramic radiography.
+In 2002, Rushton et al. questioned this approach.6,7 They found that approximately one-fifth of patients received no benefit from indiscriminate use of panoramic radiography.
 This proportion increased to one-fourth when asymptomatic patients were examined in isolation.
 They also found that clinical factors obtained from the patient history and examination modestly improved the chances of a high diagnostic yield from panoramic images.
-The clinical factors identified as the best predictors of useful diagnostic yield included clinical suspicion of teeth with periapical pathology, partially erupted teeth, evident carious lesions, dentition (dentate, partially dentate, edentulous), presence of crowns and suspected unerupted teeth.
+The clinical factors identified as the best predictors of useful diagnostic yield included clinical suspicion of teeth with periapical pathology, partially erupted teeth, evident carious lesions, dentition (dentate, partially dentate, edentulous), presence of crowns and suspected unerupted teeth.6,7